This tutorial and the assets can be downloaded as part of the Wallaroo Tutorials repository.

 file through the pipeline

-deployment URL, and place the results in a file named response.txt
+deployment URL, and place the results in a file named response.df

 .
-We’ll also display the time this takes.
-Note that for larger batches of 50,000 inferences or more can be difficult to view in Juypter Hub because of its size.
+Note that for larger batches of 1,000 inferences or more can be difficult to view in Jupyter Hub because of its size, so we’ll only display the first 5 results of the inference.

 When retrieving the pipeline inference URL through an external SDK connection, the External Inference URL will be returned.
 This URL will function provided that the Enable external URL inference endpoints is enabled.
 For more information, see the Wallaroo Model Endpoints Guide.